crabmusket/haskell-simple-concurrency/src/tutorial.md

 module Ex1Threads where
 ```

-We then must import any libraries we're going to use.
+Now we import all the libraries we're going to make use of.
-In this small program, we'll learn how to use `forkIO`, which is used to stat a new runtime thread.
+This program willintroduce you to `forkIO`, which is used to start new runtime threads.
-We'll import the `forkIO` function from the `Control.Concurrent` module, along with `threadDelay`, which we'll use to make threads slow down so we can observe interleaving.
+Let's import the `forkIO` function from the `Control.Concurrent` module, along with `threadDelay`, which we'll use to make threads slow down so we can observe interleaving.

 ``` haskell
 import Control.Concurrent (forkIO, threadDelay)